 For FREE access to early learning resources and supporting materials.Register

-Together with our communities, the SPCA helps protect almost 35,000 animals in New Zealand every year.
+Together with our communities, SPCA helps protect over 34,000 animals in New Zealand every year.
 Animals who sick, injured, abused or simply abandoned.

 As a charity, we rely almost entirely on the generosity of New Zealanders to carry out our life-saving work, as we receive only a small amount of government funding.
 The majority of our income comes from public donations, bequests and our own fundraising initiatives.